-Shergroup charges a single fee for this work of £156 inclusive of VAT.
-If the Judgment Debtor pays the full amount due under the Writ then this £156 investment by the Judgment Creditor is refunded back.
+Shergroup charges a single fee for this work of £161 inclusive of VAT.
+If the Judgment Debtor pays the full amount due under the Writ, this £161 investment by the Judgment Creditor is refunded.
 All other charges which are allowed to be charged by the High Court Enforcement Officer are payable by the Judgment Debtor.

 Enforcement of a CCJ: How much does it cost to Transfer Up a CCJ to a High Court Writ?